basic-1/basic-1/docs/reference.md

 `ASC(<string>)` - returns integer code of the first character of a specified text string
 `LEN(<string>)` - returns number of characters in a string
 `CHR$(<numeric>)` - returns string consisting of a single character corresponding to integer code specified as function argument
-`IIF(<logical>, <numeric1>, <numeric2>)` - takes three arguments: a logical expression, and two numeric expressions; evaluates the logical expression and if the result of the expression is `TRUE` the function returns result of evaluation of the first numeric expression and result of the second numeric exprssion is returned otherwise
+`IIF(<logical>, <numeric1>, <numeric2>)` - takes three arguments: a logical expression, and two numeric expressions; evaluates the logical expression and if the result of the expression is `TRUE` the function returns result of evaluation of the first numeric expression and result of the second numeric exprssion is returned otherwise.
+The function behavior depends on `B1_FEATURE_MINIMAL_EVALUATION` feature: if it is enabled the interpreter does not evaluate an unnecessary argument
 `IIF$(<logical>, <string1>, <string2>)` - takes three arguments: a logical expression, and two string expressions, is similar to `IIF` function but works with string arguments and returns string value
 `STR$(<numeric>)` - converts numeric value to string
 `VAL(<string>)` - converts textual representation of a number to numeric value if possibly